dotbitHQ/wallet-bridge/README.md

 - `loggedInSelectAddress` (optional): Whether to allow users to choose when logging in with Passkey if there are multiple addresses.
 Defaults to `true`.
 - `customChains` (optional): Custom chains sourced from the `CustomChain` enum.
 Defaults to an empty array.
 - `customWallets` (optional): Custom wallets sourced from the `CustomWallet` enum.
 Defaults to an empty array.
-- `wagmiConfig` (Optional): Used for configuring information related to [wagmi](https://wagmi.sh/core/getting-started), of type `WagmiConfig`.
-Defaults to `undefined`.
-If you need to use [WalletConnect](https://docs.walletconnect.com), this parameter must be provided.
+- `wagmiConfig` (required): Used to configure related information for [@wagmi/core](https://wagmi.sh/core/getting-started), with the type `WagmiConfig`.
+The default is `undefined`.
+Now, every DApp that relies on WalletConnect needs to obtain a projectId for free from [WalletConnect Cloud](https://cloud.walletconnect.com).
 - `gtag` (optional): Used to report some wallet-bridge events to Google Analytics for the purpose of tracking and analyzing user behavior.
 If you use `event`, you do not need to provide this parameter.
 - `event` (optional): If you use [nextjs-google-analytics](https://www.npmjs.com/package/nextjs-google-analytics) to report data, you can use `event` in place of `gtag` to report wallet-bridge events to Google Analytics for tracking and analyzing user behavior.
 If you use `gtag`, you do not need to provide this parameter.
 - `locale` (optional): Used to set the locale.
 Currently en, zh-CN, zh—TW, zh-HK and zh-MO are supported.
 If not set, the locale is detected in the order of query parameter lang -> the session storage lang -> browser language -> en.